 Can quail eggs help with hairballs?

-Quail eggs may help reduce shedding due to their high-quality protein and biotin, but they aren’t a cure for hairballs.
+Quail eggs can support skin and coat health thanks to protein and biotin, but they aren’t a cure for hairballs.
+Grooming, hydration, and vet-approved fiber are still the main solutions.

 Can I feed the shell, too?